SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 The first timestep that added particles are advected, they move for a random fraction of the timestep.
 This insures a continuous flow field of particles entering the simulation box.

-For 3d simulations, a 2d mesh is defined in the file using I,J indices.
-(The 1d mesh for 2d simulations is described below).
+For 3d simulations, 2d mesh points are defined in the file using I,J indices.
+(The 1d mesh points for 2d simulations are described below).
 I and J map to any of the simulation box faces in this manner.
 A simulation box face has two varying dimensions (e.g. ylo face = x and z dimensions).
 The I index in the file corresponds to the "lowest" of these dimensions, where x < y < z.
 The J index in the file corresponds to the higher.
 Thus for face ylo, I = x and J = z.
 A low I or J value corresponds to a low x or z value, regardless of whether the mapping is to the ylo or yhi face.
-A 1d mesh for a 2d simulation is defined in an analogous manner, e.g. for face xlo, I = y.
+1d mesh points for a 2d simulation are defined in an analogous manner, e.g. for face xlo, I = y.

-(b) For a grid cell face that is entirely outside the area defined by the file mesh, no particles are added in that grid cell.
+(b) For a grid cell face that is entirely outside the area defined by the file mesh points, no particles are added in that grid cell.

 The format of the input data file is a series of one or more sections, defined as follows (without the parenthesized comments).
 Note that one file can contain many sections, each with a different set of tabulated values.
 The sections can be a mix of 2d and 3d formats.
 SPARTA reads the file section by section, skipping sections with non-matching boundary IDs, until it finds one that matches the specified boundary-ID.
 The lines that follow must be in this order: